adica/embed-items/README.md

 * ease the parent-child communication - now we don't need the slow `post-message` anymore, we can use `window.parent` to call the host (we could not access parent when our page was on different domain).
 * now we get the same priority as the host page when the browser allocate resources to render asstes

-## Freindly iframe pros
+## Freindly iframe cons
 * cookies and localstorage are now shared with parent, so you can't use your own cookie cross sites (we use [xdomain](https://github.com/contently/xdomain-cookies) library to solve this issue)
+* CORS - you need your servers to handle calls from multiple domains instead of your domain only
+* it's harder to develop `freindly iframe` then regular `iframe`
 * it's can be hard to convince your partners to break the isolation that regular `iframe` holds
-* CORS - you need your servers to handle calls from multiple domains instead of only your domain
-* it's harder to develop `freindly iframe` then regular `iframe`

 ## Conclusion
 in some situations `friendly iframe` is better then regular `iframe`, and you should definitely try it out if you need to embed your code in other sites.